BBC Master: Master Compact

 This model is, as the name indicates, a compact version of the Master 128 (ostensibly known as the "Baby B" during development) with some expansion functionality removed and other expansion options added, and with different bundled software.
-Unlike previously released Acorn microcomputers, it was sold by Acorn as a complete system bundled with disk drive and monitor (and the first high-volume system from Acorn to do so, preceded by the unreleased Acorn Business Computer and low-volume Acorn Cambridge Workstation), aiming to provide a "one plug" solution that had, at the time of release, been successfully popularised by manufacturers such as Amstrad.
+Unlike previously released Acorn microcomputers, it was sold by Acorn as a complete system bundled with disk drive and monitor (and the first high-volume system from Acorn to do so, preceded by the unreleased Acorn Business Computer, the low-volume Acorn Cambridge Workstation, and the PC-compatible Olivetti M19 system rebadged as the Acorn M19), aiming to provide a "one plug" solution that had, at the time of release, been successfully popularised by manufacturers such as Amstrad.
 Indeed, one reviewer gave credit to Amstrad for having engineered the delivery of "an innovative, cheap machine for education" – the Compact – through robust competition with Acorn in the sector.

 Although the Compact has a "three box" arrangement, the main functionality of the system is actually provided in the keyboard unit, much like the Master 128, but rather reduced in size in comparison to the Master 128 and Model B, being styled on the Acorn Communicator.
 The unit under the monitor housed a 3 1/2-inch floppy disk drive and the system power supply.
 Both monitors supplied with the Compact were Philips models: a "green screen" monochrome monitor for high-resolution applications connected using "an Electron-style phono socket", whereas the colour monitor provided a 0.42mm dot pitch "generally billed as high resolution" and offered the traditional RGB monitor connector used by previous Acorn machines.
 However, the colour monitor also provided a SCART connector, anticipating "future applications" employing more colours and even "overlaying video pictures".
+The Master Compact was also sold as a "TV system" bundling a PAL television adapter that was also sold separately.